MacauleyMorgan/Project-Three/README.md

 User can update recipes that is associated with their account
 - As a logged in user, I would like to be able to adjust and delete the recipes I have submitted on the website at my own leisure

-The user can change email addresses for the account if neccessary in the database
+The user can change email addresses for the account if necessary in the database
 - As a logged in user, I would like the flexibility to change my email and password when I need t

 The user can update the account password via the account page